-( ) I, Steve LaBelle , (insert name) attest as an authorized representative of letro Harvest, Inc. (insert name of applicant) that the applicant has complied with the requ irements of 935 CMR 50 00 and the guidance for licensed applicants on community outreach, as deta iled below.
-1. The Community Out reach Meeting was held on September 23, 2019 . Ź address of the Mariju city or town on Sethe meeting.
-A copy the time, place, and subject matter of the meeting, including the proposed ana Establishment, was published in a newspaper of general circulation in the ptember 9, 2019 , which was at least seven calendar days prior to of the newspaper notice is attached as Attachment A (please clearly label the the upper right hand corner as Attachment A and upload it as part of this - clerk, the planning be authority for the adul Attachment B ( please g notice was also filed on September 13, 2019 with the city or town pard, the contracting authority for the municipality, and local licensing it use of marijuana, if applicable.
-A copy of the municipal notice is attached as a clearly label the municipal notice in the upper right-hand corner as load it as part of this document).
-4 Marijuana Establishn calendar days prior to Marijuana Establishn appear on the most relocated in another citias described in this so in the upper right han ace and subject matter of the meeting, including the proposed address of the nent, was mailed on September 12, 2019, which was at least seven the community outreach meeting to abutters of the proposed address of the nent, and residents within 300 feet of the property line of the petitioner as they cent applicable tax list, notwithstanding that the land of any such owner is yor town.
-A copy of one of the notices sent to abutters and parties of interest ection is attached as Attachment C (please clearly label the municipal notice and corner as Attachment C and upload it as part of this document; please only notice and please black out the name and the address of the addressee).
+I, Steve LaBelle, (insert name) attest as an authorized representative of Metro Harvest, Inc. (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.

+- 1. The Community Outreach Meeting was held on September 23, 2019 - 2.
+A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on September 9, 2019, which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - 3.
+A copy of the meeting notice was also filed on September 13, 2019 with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document). - 4.
+Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on September 12, 2019, which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
+A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the address of the addressee).